check-spelling/check-spelling-docs/Configuration.md

 Normally check-spelling will check all files that match `( (only||all) - excluded)`.
 Some repositories are quite large and typically have very few files changing at once.
 Assuming a good baseline, or a willingness to force people to fix all typos in a file as they touch it, one can use this flag (in `@prerelease`) to dramatically improve the time it takes to run.

 Downside: if someone changes any of the config files, it's likely that they will have changed files that aren't being checked and you won't find out until they're touched at a later date.
 This can be frustrating for contributors (although, any linter can be frustrating).

+### dictionary_source_prefixes

+Currently this holds a single prefix `cspell` which maps to `https://raw.githubusercontent.com/check-spelling/cspell-dicts/HEAD/dictionaries/`.

+Used with [extra_dictionaries](#extra_dictionaries) / [check_extra_dictionaries](#check_extra_dictionaries) to define supplemental dictionary urls in a compact form.

+### extra_dictionaries

+Extra dictionaries to be used when looking for unknown words.

+### check_extra_dictionaries

+After unknown words are identified, they can be checked against additional dictionaries.

+This enables users to choose additional dictionaries to add to [extra_dictionaries](#extra_dictionaries) in future runs.

+### event_aliases

+GitHub has many many events, and Check Spelling isn't specifically designed for most of them.
+If you want to use it with an event that it doesn't recognize, you can map the event to one it does.
+As long as the event has enough fields to work, Check Spelling will treat it as if it is the mapped even.

+This is mostly because `pull_request_target` was added by GitHub and realistically one should have been able to use Check Spelling with it based on its support for the `pull_request` event long before it was updated to use the `pull_request_target` event.

+### suppress_push_for_open_pull_request

+When running from a `push` event, check's to see if there's an open `pull_request` for the same branch.
+If there is, it will stop the current run, yielding a message explaining it didn't actually check spelling and report a ✅.

+The actual Check Spelling pass will happen in the pull request event (as long as it's properly configured and it's mergeable).

+### report_title_suffix

+When running in a [matrix configurations](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix), each section will produce its own comment.

+The report_title_suffix enables each comment to have a distinct bit to help hint that the comment is not just an accidental duplicate.

+### custom_task

+In order to run with restricted permissions under `pull_request_target`, check-spelling is split between two phases:

+* `check-spelling` which has limited permissions but would include potentially untrusted content (this is the default task)
+* `comment` this phase should have permission to post a comment (but the untrusted content shouldn't be checked out)

+### internal_state_directory

+As part of [custom_task](#custom_task), the default task returns its internal state.
+This needs to be passed to the `custom_task`: `comment` phase.

+Use this parameter to indicate where the internal state was stashed.

+Generally stashing is done via `actions/upload-artifact@v2` and unstrashing via `actions/download-artifact@v2`, but the action itself doesn't care, so if you want to use something else, you can.

+### check_file_names

+People misspell file names too.
+If you want, Check Spelling can complain about them too.

+### anonymize_secpoll_source

+As of 0.0.19, Check Spelling will check to see if the action is known to be unsafe to use.
+It does this using a DNS query.

+If you don't want your DNS provider to be disclosed to the DNS servers hosting check-spelling, you can use this flag to ask it to pick a public dns server.

+I don't expect anyone to use this feature, since on average check spelling runs inside GitHub hosted runners which means the IP addresses are incredibly uninteresting (and I have no intention of setting up a DNS server that logs queries).

+That said, if you're running it in your own private infrastructure and want to be sure I can't check, you can use this flag.

+### ignore_security_advisory

+If the version of Check Spelling you're using is insecure, you really should update.

+By default, Check Spelling will not run if it believes it's unsafe.

+It's possible there isn't a fixed version available (this shouldn't be for very long), and perhaps you're using a private repository where you trust everyone.
+If that's the case, you can use this flag to override the security advisory.

+Please don't use this flag.
+In general, it's a really bad idea to run known unsafe code.

+A couple of typos are probably a better tradeoff than running known unsafe code for a short interval.

+### largest_file

+This is a file size limit in bytes.
+Files larger than this will be ignored.

+### unknown_word_limit

+Each instance of an unknown word up to this limit will be reported.

+GitHub will try to attach annotations for the first couple of reported items.

+The downside of this limit, of course, is that if there are more instances of a given misspelled word than this limit, you will have to find the others on your own and fix them as well.
+(Or just iterate with the action until it's happy...)

 ## Files